MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-query-columns.md

     ![Connect to server with attestation using Azure Data Studio](./media/always-encrypted-enclaves/azure-data-studio-connect-with-enclaves.png)

-4. Click **OK** to close **Advanced Properties**.
+4. Select **OK** to close **Advanced Properties**.

-For additional information, see [Enabling and disabling Always Encrypted for a database connection](always-encrypted-query-columns-ads.md#enabling-and-disabling-always-encrypted-for-a-database-connection).
+For more information, see [Enabling and disabling Always Encrypted for a database connection](always-encrypted-query-columns-ads.md#enabling-and-disabling-always-encrypted-for-a-database-connection).

 If you plan to run parameterized DML queries, you also need to enable [Parameterization for Always Encrypted](always-encrypted-query-columns-ads.md#parameterization-for-always-encrypted).